 About my teaching

 Chaucer was a required course at my undergraduate institution.
 I fell in love with medieval literature and never looked back.
 My interest in pedagogy increased during the nine years I served as Associate Director of Iowa State’s Center for Excellence in Learning and Teaching, and continued to grow as I worked as Faculty Director of the ISU Honors Program.
-I will continue to keep scholarly teaching at the core of all I do, and look forward to continue learning about teaching – especially about computers as an aid to literary study and to pedagogy – throughout my career.
+I strive to keep scholarly teaching at the core of all I do, and hope to continue learning about teaching – especially about computers as an aid to literary study and pedagogy – throughout my career.

 Although I’m a medievalist, I’m interested in children’s literature and topics in higher education as well as in Chaucer’s language and poetry, medieval studies pedagogy, and medievalism.
 Other interests include humor in literature, the rewriting or remaking of earlier works, and publications from the Second World War.

-I co-edited Interpretation and Performance: Essays for Alan Gaylord (Chaucer Studio Press, 2013) and contributed to the second edition of MLA Approaches to Teaching Chaucer’s Canterbury Tales, ed.
-Peter Travis and Frank Grady (MLA, 2014) as well as to Critical Insights: Geoffrey Chaucer, ed.
-James M. Dean (Salem/Grey House, 2017).
+I also co-edited Interpretation and Performance: Essays for Alan Gaylord (Chaucer Studio Press, 2013) and contributed to the second edition of MLA Approaches to Teaching Chaucer’s Canterbury Tales, ed.
+Peter Travis and Frank Grady (MLA, 2014).